michael-klein/alterisk/README.md

   render,
 } from "https://cdn.jsdelivr.net/npm/alterisk@0.0.10/preact/index.js";

 // our component is defined by a generator that yield views
 // state is a proxified object, any change to it's (deep) properties will trigger a re-render
 // state.props contains the current props
 const Test = createPreactComponent(async function*(state) {
-  // here begins the "setup phase"
+  // At this point, the setup phase begins
   // "setup phase" = the code before the first yield/await

-  // In the setup phase, you should call alter*'s equivalent to custom hooks (implementation below): setDocumentTitleTo(() => state.inputValue);
+  // In the setup phase, you should call alter*'s equivalent to cutom hooks (implementation below): setDocumentTitleTo(() => state.inputValue);

   // we first show a loading spinner